If a colposcopy finds abnormal cells in your cervix, treatment to remove these cells may be recommended.

 Treatment to remove abnormal cells from your cervix can be done at the same time as a colposcopy if it's obvious that some of the cells in your cervix are abnormal.

-But sometimes treatment can't be done on the same day.
+But sometimes treatment cannot be done on the same day.

 For example, you may need to wait until you get your biopsy result a few weeks later if it's not immediately clear whether you have abnormal cells in your cervix.